SwiftTools/Switt/README.md

 1. After mock framework will be stable I will improve performance.
 1. I have an idea to create structs for syntax tree.
 E.g.: you want to handle about 10 cases of declarations, not all 253 rules.
 So you want a nice enum with only 10 cases for declarations.
 This can be done using code generation.

+# How to build

+This project has no examples and has no practical usage yet.
+However, if you decide to participate, here's howto:

+1. ```carthage update --platform osx  --no-use-binaries```
+1. Open xcodeproj
+1. Run tests

 # Support or Contact

 Contact me via skype: artyom(d-o-t)razinov, or mail artyom(d-o-t)razinov@gmail.com